Lord John Grey (character): Television adaptation

 Outlander, a television adaptation of Gabaldon's series, premiered on Starz in August 2014, with each season based on a novel in the sequence.
 The introduction of Grey in the series was confirmed by Executive Producer Ronald D. Moore in March 2015.

 Casting

 The casting of Oscar Kennedy in the role was announced on Twitter in November 2015.
 Kennedy portrays a young Grey in the 2016 season two episode "Je Suis Prest", adapting the character's appearance in Dragonfly in Amber.

 In August 2016, Starz announced that David Berry had been cast as the adult Grey for season three of the series, which adapts Voyager.
 A photo of Berry as Grey was released in July 2017, prior to the season's debut in September 2017.
 He debuted in the 2017 episode "All Debts Paid", and made appearances through season five.
-In May 2020, Berry announced that he would not be returning to Outlander for the sixth season.
+In May 2020, Berry made a post on Twitter that many took to mean that he would not be returning to Outlander after the fifth season finale.
+However, it was only the character who did not return for the sixth season, and Berry did reprise the role in season seven.